 What goes in my bins?

-So that we can collect your waste, please make sure that:
+In order for us to collect your waste, please make sure that:

-- The bin / authorised sacks are left clearly visible at the edge of the property, at the point nearest the public highway – Unless we have agreed otherwise
+- The bin/authorised sacks are left clearly visible at the edge of the property, at the point nearest the public highway (unless we have agreed otherwise)

 - Bin lids are firmly closed